dadjepon/AshesiBusSystem_A/README.md

 - **Paystack:** Paystack is a payment gateway that supports mobile money transactions.
 Its API has an easy integration process, making it suitable.

+### The React Framework
+Choosing React for our web application was a strategic decision driven by its component-based architecture, efficient virtual DOM implementation, and declarative syntax that enhances code readability.
+The vast ecosystem and active community around React provided us with many resources, from documentation to third-party libraries, accelerating our development process.
+React's seamless integration with the backend was facilitated by using Axios, a widely adopted HTTP client.
+Leveraging Axios, we established smooth communication between the front and backend, ensuring efficient data retrieval and updates.
+This streamlined our application's performance and allowed us to implement responsive and dynamic user interfaces.
+React's robust features and compatibility with tools like Axios have empowered us to build a scalable, maintainable, and performant web application.

+*This is a link to [admin console](https://ashesibus-304d2.web.app/).*

 ---

 *This is a link to a [Google Document](https://docs.google.com/document/d/1D9xNJdMf5j3DboYF6D96KzdraKXdgwmT/edit?usp=sharing&ouid=104244419653743082763&rtpof=true&sd=true) containing information about this system.*